 Simplifying the Probate Process for Your Family

 If you leave behind an explanation of your wishes and an updated will, you might think you have made things easy for your family and that they will be free to mourn you, collect their inheritance, and move on in due time.
 However, there may be one more key estate planning tool you need before you can truly be at peace.
 After your death, your estate will have to go through Probate before your assets can be distributed to your heirs.
 This can be a costly and time-consuming process, but there are ways to protect most of your assets from Probate.
-When you meet with our team, we will explain the benefits of a revocable living trust, payable-on-death bank accounts, updated life insurance and retirement plan beneficiaries, and more.
+When you meet with our probate attorneys, we will explain the benefits of a revocable living trust, payable-on-death bank accounts, updated life insurance and retirement plan beneficiaries, and more.
 These strategies will ensure that your assets pass directly to your designated heirs without going through Probate.

 Ross & Shoalmire Will Help You Prepare for Every Possibility